Investors who want to put their money in a pooled investment fund will find that the list of options is quite long.

 - Professional Management: Professional fund managers oversee both open and close-ended funds, ably supported by a team of financial and market analysts.
 Together, they conduct in-depth research on the investment options where they put their funds in.
 Very few individual investors can match the time, expertise and resources that these fund managers put in.
 After all, it is their full-time job to look for new opportunities and track current investments.

-- Economy of scale: Pooled investments considerably has a lower the cost of funds compared to that of an individual investor’s.
+- Economy of scale: Pooled investments considerably has a lower cost of funds compared to that of an individual investor’s.
 This is the natural result when the fund managers source and combine funds then buy and sell securities in large quantities.
 In addition, they simplify exacting activities like bookkeeping, tax calculations, value computations, etc. for the common investor.

 Here are some of the basic differences between the two funds: